jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 }
 ```

-Apply the move to our position.
+And now apply the total to our position.

 ```ts
 this.pos = this.pos.add(directionToMove);
 ```

-And if we have moved out of bounds lets just put the piece back in-bounds.
+And if we have moved out of bounds, let's just put the piece back in-bounds.

 ```ts
 // Stay inside the borders